joearcher/Phalcon-Hybridauth/readme.md

 **This example utilises the Twitter sign in API but the process is the same for any supported provider.
 See the [hybridauth documentation](http://hybridauth.sourceforge.net/userguide.html) for other examples and list of supported providers.**

 All I have done is merge the two "basic examples" mentioned above so they work together, there is nothing original here.

+I have assumed that you know how to go on and integrate this into an app.

 Special thanks to my clipboard.